 - Lead, Performance, Oxford Sustainable Finance Programme

-Dr Xiaoyan Zhou is a Research Associate/Lead on Performance at the Sustainable Finance Programme at the Smith School of Enterprise and the Environment.
+Dr Xiaoyan Zhou leads the Sustainable Finance Performance theme at the Oxford Sustainable Finance Programme.
 Her research interests focus on Sustainable Investment, Transition Risk and Institutional Shareholder Engagement.
 She publishes in journals such as the Journal of Business Ethics (FT 50) and serves as reviewer for several academic journals including Nature Climate Changes.
 She won the PRI 2019 Best Quantitative Paper Award.

 She holds a PhD in Finance from ICMA Centre, Henley Business School and MLitt in Finance and Management from University of St Andrews.